slamice/wri/Other stories/Commuter.md

-The train drilled into the Bronx noisily, pretty rocky as it threw itself into high gear late in the night.
+The train drilled into the Bronx noisily, pretty rocky as it threw itself into high gear late into the night.
 Samir sunk into his rigid plastic seat, tired.
-Samir took the train everyday for a year but recognized no one.
-The other commuters similarly drooped.
+Everyday he rode the train for the past year but recognized no one.
+The other commuters similarly drooped like him.
 Some of their faces, pock marked, stared blankly at nothing in particular.
-Others were lost in their headphones.
+Other faces rested, listening and  lost in their headphones.
 A few molded themselves around the train poles.

 Samir was so tired at 10 PM now.
 Earlier he ventured around the city disguising himself as a normal person.
 Within the throngs and gongs of Midtown, he walked eighty blocks for a reason.
 And he was tired enough to start the next day again.
-He was lucky to find a job in mid-town, hidden behind a salad bar sweating through lunch rushes.
+He was lucky to find a job in downtown.
+His days were spent hidden behind a salad bar sweating through lunch rushes.
+Afterwards he laboured in the back of a clothes store for further hours panting over pants.
 Particularly hairy, the sweat clung to his back until the end of the day.
 One long wet pet.

 The conductor began pronouncing the train stops delicately, with a joking coo.
-Every station name and _next stops_ were slowly getting a few chucklettes.
+Every station name and _next stops_ were slowly getting a few chucklettes from the passengers.

-Nereid ave. was coming up.
+N_____ ave. was coming up.
 Samir didn't feel like moving.
 He moved a lot and didn't want to move anymore.
 He moved so much and didn't know where to move to anymore.

 So the doors slid open, A few people dragged themselves off, and Samir just sat there.
-His flat butt cheeks kissed the seat through his jeans heavily and he was undeterred.
+He was undeterred.
 He didn't want to pass the corner stores.
 He didn't want to drag his feet seven more blocks to his walk up.
 At least not yet.

+At his stop he stayed on the train.
 The moment fleeted.
 The doors closed and they moved on.
 Samir sat there and wondered when he'd feel like getting up.
 If he had to cut up some more meat, find some more white tube socks with grey heels, fold more pants along the creases, he could at least stay one more minute on the train.

 The announcer sang the last stop's "241st street" like a feminine bear and the doors yawned open.
 People slowly got up and began piling out.
 A few shifties, shifting, stayed on looking indifferent.
 An unusually happening Spanish family, speaking no language in particular, chatted each other to their seats.
 An older African lady simply shuffled like a card to a corner.